MDHSRobotics/Dive-2025/sysid/SysId_Guide.md

 ## Swerve rotation gains (this is only useful if you want to calculate your robot’s exact MOI for PathPlanner.
 I’m not sure how necessary this is.):
-1. Go to CommandSwerveDrivetrain and set m_sysIdRoutineToApply to the sysid rotation test.
+1. Go to CommandSwerveDrivetrain and set m_sysIdRoutineToApply to the SysId rotation test.
 2. Go to RobotContainer.
 Make sure you have controller bindings for quasistatic forward, quasistatic backward, dynamic forward and dynamic backward.
 3. Make sure to call SignalLogger.start() in robotInit or testInit, and SignalLogger.stop() in testExit.
 4. Deploy your robot code.